Islam in Israel: History

 Instead, the affairs of the Muslim community were to a large extent controlled directly by the Israeli government.
 Muslim Shari'a courts thus continued to operate in Israel and the authorities generally did not interfere in its day-to-day operation.
 In the 1940s and 1950s, Qadis were appointed by the Minister of Religious Affairs.
 In 1961 the government finally passed the Qadi law, which established a nine-member Appointment Committee, of whom five members should be Muslims by religion.

 According to the Qadis law of 1961, the President of the State of Israel appointed Qadis, on the recommendation of the Minister of Religious Affairs (later the Minister of Justice).
 The candidate was selected by the Qadi Appointments Committee, consisting of nine members, five of whom (later six) had to be Muslims.
 But the Muslim members were not to be appointed by the Muslim community itself, in contrast to the recognized Millet communities.
 Seven of the nine members (and four of the six Muslim members) were to be appointed by the Government, the Knesset, or the Israel Bar Association, bodies dominated by the Jewish majority of Israel.
 The remaining two Muslim members were the president of the Sharia Court of Appeal and a second acting Qadi, selected by the body of Qadis in Israel.

 Of the 14 Qadis appointed between 1948 and 1990, eleven were employees, or sons of employees, of the Ministry of Religious Affairs.
 Only two had completed legal training and only two held university degrees.

 The U.S. State Department's International Religious Freedom Report 2009 criticized Israel for denying Islam (as well as major Protestant communities) the status of a recognized religious community.

 Demographics

+Ethnicities and locales

-Muslims comprise 17.8% of the Israeli population.
+Muslims comprise 18.1% of the Israeli population as of 2022.
 The majority of Muslims in Israel are Sunni Arabs, with an Ahmadiyya minority.
 The Bedouin in Israel are also Arab Muslims, with some Bedouin clans participating in the Israeli army.
 The small Circassian community is composed of Sunni Muslims uprooted from the North Caucasus in the late 19th century.
 In addition, smaller populations of Kurdish, Romani and Turkish Muslims also live in Israel.